TabPFN Extensions for Interpretable Geotechnical Modelling: Introduction

+Recent reviews of machine learning in geotechnics~\citep{PhoonZhang2023FoML} have highlighted data-centricity, the prevalence of small and incomplete datasets, and the need for interpretability and uncertainty quantification as outstanding challenges in bringing machine-learning methods into geotechnical practice.
 The emergence of foundation models has opened new possibilities for inference in engineering problems.
 These models can be viewed as a generalisation of conventional statistical inference approaches: rather than training a task-specific model from scratch, a foundation model acquires broad predictive capabilities from large-scale pretraining and adapts to new tasks through in-context learning, providing flexible predictions without extensive model training or hyperparameter tuning.
 TabPFN~\citep{Hollmann2025} is a transformer-based tabular foundation model trained via meta-learning on prior data synthesised from a diverse set of causal relationships commonly observed in tabular data.
 It performs in-context learning: given a small observed dataset at inference time, the model conditions its predictions on the entire context without gradient-based fine-tuning.
 Throughout this paper, \emph{training data} refers to the observed samples provided as context to TabPFN at inference time---not data used to update model parameters---and \emph{test data} denotes the samples for which predictions are sought.
 In a companion study~\citep{Saito2025}, we demonstrated that TabPFN achieves competitive predictive accuracy for geotechnical site characterisation on the BM/AirportSoilProperties benchmark, rivalling conventional regression approaches even under severely limited training data.
 The \texttt{tabpfn-extensions} library~\citep{TabPFNExtensionsGitHub} further exposes the model's internal representations, providing access to learned embeddings and SHAP-based feature attribution without any model retraining.
 The base TabPFN model itself natively outputs full posterior distributions over predictions, which we exploit for iterative inference and uncertainty quantification.